Skip to main content

 Cleaning for churches, mosques, synagogues, temples, and faith-based community spaces.
 Sanctuary, fellowship hall, classrooms, kitchens, and nursery — all returned to ready before the first family arrives.
 Quiet hours respected, volunteers supplemented, never a cleaner on stage during service.

-One day a week, hundreds of people, no margin.
+hundreds of people, no margin.

 Faith communities have a unique cleaning rhythm: heavy Sunday (or Friday/Saturday) traffic, midweek programming, and a volunteer team that already does too much.
 Floors, pews, fellowship hall, kitchen, classrooms, and nursery — all need to be ready when the first family walks in.

-Sunday-Evening Turnaround
+Sunday-Evening Turnaround.

 Service ends at noon, pot-luck runs through 2pm, fellowship hall has a wedding rehearsal at 6pm, and Tuesday classes start at 7am.
 The team that just served does not have hours to also reset the building.